Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

-This wave has a fixed 50% duty cycle; use the Pulse wave to create other duty cycles (rectangular waves).
+Square waves have a fixed 50% duty cycle; use the Pulse wave to create other duty cycles (rectangular waves).

 To understand the need for the Snap/Interpolate Edges selection, consider that the output of a sound card is made up of discrete samples that come at a uniform sample rate.
 A perfect square wave at 100% Level would consist of a half-cycle of samples at +100% (a digital value of 32767), followed by an equal number of samples at -100% (-32767).
 There would be no intermediate values, so the wave would "snap" from one extreme to the other; a rising edge goes from -32767 on one sample to +32767 on the next.
 The opposite is true for falling edges.
-(This applies to the digital waveform; your sound card's output filters will smooth the analog transitions somewhat.)
+(This applies to the digital waveform; your sound card's output filters will additionally affect the analog transitions.)

 To produce a perfect square wave of a specified frequency, each cycle must have an equal number of positive and negative samples.
 This would seem to limit the possible square waves to those with N high and N low samples per cycle, where N is an integer due to the fixed sample rate.
 (The output can't change between sample times.)

 The possible output frequencies would thus be SampleRate / (2 * N).
 Using the standard sample rate of 48000 Hz with N = 1, we'd get a frequency of 48000 / (2 * 1) = 24000 Hz.
 Increasing N would give 12000 Hz, 8000 Hz, 6000 Hz, 4800 Hz, etc, with no values in between.
 This would give good frequency resolution only at very low frequencies, such as N = 48000 for 1.000000 Hz and N = 48001 for 0.999979 Hz.